South Dublin

 South Dublin (Átha Cliath Theas) is a county in Ireland, within the province of Leinster and the Eastern and Midland Region.
 It is one of three successor counties to County Dublin, which was disestablished for administrative purposes in 1994.
 South Dublin County Council is the local authority for the county.
-The county contains both dense suburbs of Dublin and stretches of unpopulated mountain.
-In 2016 it had a population of 278,767, making it the third most populous county in the state.
+The county contains both dense suburbs of Dublin and stretches of unpopulated mountains.
+In 2022 it had a population of 301,705, making it the fourth most populous county in the state.

 Geography and population

 South Dublin has an area of 222.74 sqkm, making it the second-largest of the four local government areas in Dublin.
 It is bounded by Dublin City (15 km to the northeast), the River Liffey (separating it from Fingal to the north), Dún Laoghaire–Rathdown (to the east), County Kildare (to the west) and its hills adjoin the mountains of County Wicklow to the south.

 The county town is Tallaght.
 Other important centres of population are Lucan and Clondalkin.
 Much of the county is heavily urbanised but small rural settlements exist in the southern and western parts.
-South Dublin had a population of 278,749 according to the 2016 census.
+South Dublin's population increased from 278,767 in 2016 to 301,075 in 2022, according to the latest census.

 Towns and villages

 Several urban areas in South Dublin County are also traditionally suburbs of Dublin city.
-For the purposes of planning and management, the County Council designates the status of towns, villages and suburbs in three tiers — town, district centre and local centre.
-In the current development plan, the towns and district centres are listed as:
+For the purposes of planning and management, the County Council designates the status of towns, villages and suburbs in three tiers – town, district centre and local centre.
+In the 2022 development plan, the towns and district centres are listed as: